Campaign Delivery Optimization

 No Delivery on an Entire Exchange

 Is your campaign using Traffic Quality Targeting or IP Regex Targeting?
 Often, an entire exchange is blocked by setting a blocklist to exclude domains like google.com.
-Check Inventory Targeting (Open and Private Exchanges) to ensure the entire exchange is not blocked.
+Check Inventory Targeting to ensure the entire exchange is not blocked.

 Impression and Click Trackers

-If using impression and click trackers, ensure they are implemented properly for the ad type.
+When using impressions and click trackers, ensure they are implemented properly for the ad type.
 Place click trackers in the click-through URL field for ads.
 Impression trackers are placed differently depending on the ad type:

 For Image and Display Ads, place impression trackers in the extra HTML fields.